johnreutersward/gopherpods/README.md

 # GopherPods

-GopherPods is a community-driven curated list of podcasts about the Go programming language and Go related projects.
+GopherPods is a community-driven curated list of podcasts that cover the Go programming language and Go related projects.

 https://gopherpods.appspot.com